OT Page:

 Letters of Recommendation

-Three letters of recommendation will be sent directly to OTCAS.
-You are required to obtain one letter from a licensed Occupational Therapist, and two more additional letters from an advisor or professor.
-It is also vital to build solid relationships with your professors, healthcare professionals, and employers.
+Letters of recommendation will be sent directly to OTCAS.
+MUSC prefers two letters of recommendation from professors and one from an occupational therapist.
+It is vital to build solid relationships with your professors, healthcare professionals, and employers.
 Keep in mind that it is important to gather your letters of recommendation in advance, do not wait until you start your application.
 You want give the individual you choose to recommend you plenty of time to write a strong letter that reveals your best qualities as a future OT.
 Letters of recommendation play an influential role in your acceptance so be sure to prioritize properly.
 Some of your classes here at Clemson may be large, and finding one on one time with your professors may become a challenge so I encourage all to utilize your resources and attend your professor’s office hours.

 Interview